nzaker/ATOMAP/doc/analysing_atom_lattices.rst

 .. image:: images/plotting_tutorial/ellipticity_map_B.png
     :scale: 50 %

+The :py:meth:`atomap.sublattice.Sublattice.plot_ellipticity_map` function calls :py:meth:`atomap.sublattice.Sublattice.get_ellipticity_map`, which calls :py:meth:`atomap.sublattice.Sublattice._get_property_map`.

 Vector plots
 ------------
-While the ellipticity map nicely visualizes the magnitude of the ellipticity, it does not show the direction of the ellipse.
+While the ellipticity map nicely visualizes the magnitude (and gradual change) of the ellipticity, it does not show the direction of the ellipse.
-In vector (quiver) plots both the rotation and magnitude are visualized, through the length and angle of the arrows.
+In vector (quiver) plots (:py:meth:`atomap.sublattice.Sublattice.plot_ellipticity_vectors`) both the rotation and magnitude are visualized, through the length and angle of the arrows.
+There is one arrow for each atom position.

 .. code-block:: python